 Upon receiving SCell deactivation command in slot n, the UE shall accomplish the deactivation actions for the SCell being deactivated no later than in slot n + THARQ+3msNR slot length.

-When a UE is configured with LowBandCA-Switching-r19, upon receiving SCell deactivation command in slot n, when the SCell to be deactivated is an SDL SCell, the UE shall deactivate the configured switchingPattern-r19 at slot n+THARQ+3ms+TLBCANR slot length, where TLBCA = 1 ms is the UE processing delay for deactivating the switchingPattern-r19.
+When a UE supporting featureSetCombinationLowBandSwitching-r19 and switchingPeriodForFDD-SDL-r19 is configured with LowBandCA-Switching-r19 and the SCell to be deactivated is an SDL SCell, upon receiving SCell deactivation command in slot n, the UE shall deactivate the configured switchingPattern-r19 at slot n+THARQ+3ms+TLBCANR slot length, where TLBCA = 1 ms is the UE processing delay for deactivating the switchingPattern-r19.

 The starting point of an interruption window on SpCell or any activated SCell, as specified in clause 8.2, shall not occur before slot n+1+THARQNR slot length and not occur after slot n+1+THARQ+3msNR slot length, where NR slot length is with respect to the numerology used in the SCell being deactivated.

 Upon expiry of the sCellDeactivationTimer in slot n, the UE shall accomplish the deactivation actions for the SCell being deactivated no later than in slot n + 3msNR slot length.

+When a UE supporting featureSetCombinationLowBandSwitching-r19 and switchingPeriodForFDD-SDL-r19 is configured with LowBandCA-Switching-r19 and the SCell to be deactivated is an SDL SCell, upon expiry of the sCellDeactivationTimer in slot n, the UE shall switch to PCell by the end of slot n+3+ceil((gapDurationSCelltoPCell-r19+3)/14).

 The starting point of an interruption window on SpCell or any activated SCell, as specified in clause 8.2, shall not occur before slot n+1 and not occur after slot n+1+ 3msNR slot length, where NR slot length is with respect to the numerology used in the SCell being deactivated.

 The length of the interruption window may be different for different victim cells, and depends on the applicable scenario and on the frequency band relation between the aggressor cell and the victim cell.